 To sign the online register please visit peckandpeck.net

-To send flowers to Farley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Farley F. Churton, please visit our floral store.